 I am multi-lingual and culturally aware and welcome clients from any cultural background; I have a personal and clinical interest in issues relating to cultural identity, a sense of belonging and feelings of being ‘uprooted’.

-As a registered member of the United Kingdom Council for Psychotherapy (UKCP), and I abide by their Ethical Framework for Good Practice; I am also a member of the European Association of Transactional Analysis (EATA) and the UK Association for Transactional Analysis (UKATA) and the International Association of Relational Transactional Analysis (IARTA).
+As a registered member of the United Kingdom Council for Psychotherapy (UKCP), and I abide by their Ethical Framework for Good Practice; I am also a member of the European Association of Transactional Analysis (EATA), the UK Association for Transactional Analysis (UKATA) and the International Association of Relational Transactional Analysis (IARTA).